 Melbourne Cup Carnival media guide

-The 2015 Melbourne Cup Carnival media guide (PDF) offers information on:
+The 2016 Melbourne Cup Carnival Media Guide (published in October 2016) offers information on:

 - media accreditation information